 Welcome to Head and Heart Work — therapy and counseling for adults

-Whatever is troubling you, you can rely on me to listen carefully, to warmly empathise with you, to understand you on your terms, to believe in you.
+Whatever is troubling you, you can rely on me to listen carefully, to warmly empathise with you, to understand you on your own terms and to believe in you and your potential.
 You are not ‘treated’ as a ‘patient’ with a ‘disorder’ but encouraged to take steps towards your own goals using your own resources — and you are never judged.

-The sessions of individual or couples therapy and counseling are a peaceful, respectful, safe holding environment where you feel free to express what is bothering you.
-You are unconditionally accepted as a unique, special person and guided through a learning, healing and growing process that is attuned to your needs.
+The sessions of individual or couples therapy and counseling are a peaceful, respectful, safe holding space where you can freely express what is bothering you.
+You are unconditionally accepted as a unique, special individual and guided through a process of learning, healing and personal growth that is attuned to your personality and needs.

-You are encouraged to focus on the core problem, to set clear, realistic goals, and to pursue them effectively.
+You are invited to confront the core problem, to set clear, realistic goals, and to pursue them effectively.
 The ultimate aim?
-To realise your true potential by transforming the core problem into a useful, beneficial asset.
+To realise your true self and your true potential by transforming the core problem into a useful asset.
 Because integrative therapy and counseling focuses on what is essential in each step, it’s short-term: in most cases, 3 to 6 sessions are sufficient to achieve a breakthrough.

 Individual therapy: the integrative way

 Learn, heal and grow by deeply exploring your ‘inner world’ of thoughts, feelings and sensations.
 Bring conflicting parts of you into closer connection.
 Transform storm into calm.

 What’s holding you back?
 Usually, it’s a deep-seated negative self-image, a self-sabotaging part and/or an undermining sadness, fear, loneliness, emptiness, hopelessness or powerlessness.
 You can imagine your goal – how you want to think, feel and behave – so how come you’re not living it?
 How did you lose sight of your true self, your core qualities?
 We explore how your core problem grew in your past and family background, revealing old pain and self-limiting ‘scripts’.

 We map out goals and strategies for change.
 I guide you; you do the head and heart work.
 On the way, you discover inner resources and new options.
 Imagination powers change.